 In case of illness on exam day, a letter from the student's primary care provider is required.
-This letter must state that the student was unable to complete the exam on the scheduled date.
+This letter must state that the student was unable to complete the exam on the scheduled date (i.e., a letter stating only that the student was seen in a clinic is not sufficient).
 A personal matter requires a note from the Dean of Students (P202 Peabody Hall).
 These notes must be received within five business days after the exam.
 Make up exams may be short-answer or essay format.

-Comprehension checks
+B. Comprehension checks

 Each module will contain one comprehension check per chapter.
 These checks are based on the readings in the book.
 You will then answer questions by taking a quiz in Canvas.
+You will be graded based on number of questions answered correctly out of total number of questions on the quiz.
 You will have TWO chances to complete the quiz.
 Your final quiz grade will be the HIGHEST score from the two quiz submissions.

-Group Study Questions
+C. Group Study Questions

 For each Module, group study questions (1 to 2) will be assigned on Canvas.
-The questions are essay-style, and are designed as an incentive to keep yourself up-to-date, and to help you familiarize important concepts before they appear on exams.
+The questions are essay style, and are designed as an incentive to keep yourself up-to-date, and to help you lock-in important concepts before they appear on exams.
 These questions will require you to participate in a group discussion and submit a summary answer as a group.
-You will be graded on the quality of your participation, and the accuracy of the response.
+You will be graded on the quality of your participation, not only on the accuracy of the response.
 An answer will be provided after the due date to aid you in your studying for the exams.

-Projects
+D. Projects

-There are two scaffolded project assignments, Create Your Own Ethogram and Community Science Project.
+There are two scaffolded project assignments, Create Your Own Ethogram and Citizen Science Project.
 Both require Peer Review at different steps during the process.
 More details are available on Canvas.